 Okay, here we go..
 I know that some of you might possibly be a bit shocked to read this but I can’t change it, it’s me and I just want to be honest:

 The general vegan opinion is that killing an animal to eat it is wrong.
 Well, I don’t agree.
 I don’t think it’s wrong, I think it’s just nature.
 Animals kill animals, humans kill animals.
 For me killing an animal itself is not animal cruelty.
 Actually I always kinda had this opinion, even when I first went vegan.
 My problem is just how it’s happening today, how people just eat way too many animal products which is just not possible if you look at the number of human population.
-It’s not like people want a piece of meat 1-2 times a week, they want it daily or more than just once a day which is insane.
+It’s not like people want a piece of meat 1-2 times a week, they want it daily or more than just once a day which is maybe not optimal – if you buy conventional meat from the supermarket.
 It puts everything out of balance and of course the animals and the planet have to pay the price for humans being this greedy.
+It’s a bit of a different story if you get local meat with good conditions for the animals, hunt your own animals, keep your own animals,..

 As for health reasons: A lot of vegans also say that humans are herbivores which isn’t true.
 We’re not herbivores, we’re not carnivores, we’re omnivores, that’s just a fact.
 And the more research I do I also start questioning that a diet fully consisting of plant foods really is the healthiest diet you can have or if eating 80-90% plant foods would not maybe be more suitable, more natural, more beneficial for your body.
 This to me is by the way still a plantbased diet..
 I never really got why people say that a vegan diet = a plantbased diet because it’s in the word: plantBASED, a diet based on plants, not fully consisting of plant foods alone.
 Not that this really matters but that’s how I’ve always understood it.
 And imagine everyone following like a 90% plantbased diet – that would be amazing, this world would be a different place already.